bdleavitt/dubbing-translated-videos-with-azure-ai-services/readme.md

     1. Under "Secret Permissions" select "Get" and "List" options.
     1. Under Select principal click "None selected" then search for and select the name of your Logic App.
     1. Click "Add"
-    1. Repeat the above steps using your own User ID as the principal and assign yourself all rights on the key vaults using the "Configure from template" option.
+    1. Repeat the above steps using **your own User ID as the principal** and assign yourself all rights on the key vaults using the **Key, Secret & Certificate Management** template option.
 This will give you all permissions.
     1. **Don't forget to click "SAVE" on before navigating away from the KV access policy  screen!**
 1. **Set Logic Apps to access resources**
+    Note: ``In this section, be sure to use the exact names for the connections``
     1. Open Logic apps
     2. Click on "Workflows"
     3. Add a Workflow named "ConnectionsSetup".
 This can be a stateful workflow.